-Stem Cell Therapy For Kidney Disease
+Stem Cell Kidney Regeneration

 Kidney diseases are a common and even more frequently occurring health condition where the kidney no longer functions as it should.
-Kidney disorders are fairly common and in advanced cases of damage and failure of the organs, transplants are the only known way to cure the condition and there are many health concerns and risks involved with the organ transplant process.
-There is no known cure for kidney failure but kidney disease and stem cell treatments are proving to be promising in early trials and may hold the answer for better treatments or even for a cure in the future.
-Here at NSI Stem Cell Centers we are proud to be leaders in the development of stem cell application for kidney disease treatments.
+Our adipose(Fat)-derived and bone marrow-derived stem cell therapies for kidney disease are an innovative therapy practiced in the United States that is safe and effective.* Kidney disorders are fairly common and in advanced cases of damage and failure of the organs, transplants are the only known way to cure the condition and there are many health concerns and risks involved with the organ transplant process.
+That’s why stem cell kidney regeneration is a major goal of current research.

 They are located at the back side of our body towards the lower back regions.
-They are anatomically made up of tiny structures known as Nephrons which are the cellular structures that filter the blood and help flush toxins out of the body through urine.
-Damage to these nephrons, causes the kidneys to not work as well and to be more prone to future failure and an increased level of toxins present within the body, which can cause major problems for organs such as the heart, lungs, brain, stomach, and nervous system.
-This is why treating kidney disease and slowing its progress is so important and why treating kidney damage with stem cells is one of our main areas of focus here at NSI.
+They are anatomically made up of tiny structures known as nephrons which are the cellular structures that filter the blood and help flush toxins out of the body through urine.
+Damage to these nephrons causes the kidneys to not work as well and to be more prone to future failure and an increased level of toxins present within the body, which can cause major problems for organs such as the heart, lungs, brain, stomach, and nervous system.
+This is why addressing kidney disease and slowing damage to kidney cells and its general progress are so important and why applying stem cell kidney therapy is one of our main areas of focus here at NSI.

 The disease as a whole, whether acute or chronic, is often asymptomatic, meaning there are few warning signs early on- in fact, most kidney issues are caught during normal lab testing of blood or urine samples.
 The underlying causes of kidney disease usually are related to unusual immune conditions, urinary tract infections, infections or inflammation, environmental toxins, exposure to pollution, congenital birth defects, side effects of medications, or the overuse of certain potent drugs and medication.

 Stem cells are the naive cells of the body, which can be differentiated into many cells upon proper activation.
-This means a group of stem cells taken from fatty deposits in the body could be activated and used to regrow kidney cells and tissue to improve healing and overall health if the kidneys after chronic or acute kidney disease has taken its toll.
+This means stem cell kidney regeneration should be possible; a group of stem cells taken from fatty deposits in the body could be activated and used to regrow kidney cells and tissue to improve healing and overall health of the kidneys after chronic or acute kidney disease has taken its toll.

-Step 1- Qualification For The Treatment
+Step 1- Qualification For Stem Cell Kidney Therapy

-Many case studies and trials are being conducted across the country to better understand how stem cells improve kidney health and how they can be used to fight renal diseases.
-Here at NSI Stem Cell Centers we have helped patients with a variety of types and stages of kidney disease discover a better quality of life!
+Many case studies and trials are being conducted across the country to better understand how renal failure therapy with stem cells improves kidney health and how they can be used to fight renal diseases.
+Here at NSI Stem Cell Centers, we have helped patients with a variety of types and stages of kidney disease discover a better quality of life!